tekumara/notes/jupyterhub-k8s.md

 ## Users pods

 User pods run the single user notebook server.
 They will be created with the name `jupyter-username`.
-First the jupyterhub/k8s-network-tools image is started as an init container with name `block-cloud-metadata`.It [adds an iptables rule](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/commit/81c26138cbb6cf50c893b492391302dc8bcce180) to block access to the instance metadata endpoint (like [this](https://aws.amazon.com/premiumsupport/knowledge-center/ecs-container-ec2-metadata/)).
+First the jupyterhub/k8s-network-tools image is started as an init container with name `block-cloud-metadata`.
+It [adds an iptables rule](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/commit/81c26138cbb6cf50c893b492391302dc8bcce180) to block access to the instance metadata endpoint (like [this](https://aws.amazon.com/premiumsupport/knowledge-center/ecs-container-ec2-metadata/)).
 Then the default [jupyterhub/k8s-singleuser-sample](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/tree/master/images/singleuser-sample) image runs.
 This can be configured to be a [custom image](https://zero-to-jupyterhub.readthedocs.io/en/latest/customizing/user-environment.html#choose-and-use-an-existing-docker-image).
 The pod has a PersistentVolumeClaim.

 By default, Jupyter will open with the classic UI.
 To use the JupyterLab UI instead, add the following to config.yaml: